kaiusl/KLPlugins.RaceEngineer/NOTES.md

             - With single transaction, lap finish takes around 0.5ms
         - Cache inserts statements into list and insert later?
             - In this case we need to keep track of tyre sets and laps driven with each tyre set.
 Maybe something else?
+    - [x] First call is slow - C# uses JIT compilation, added PreJit method to compile all methods at RaceEngineerPlugin.Init
+        - First data update takes long (~100ms) but it's okay as nothing happend in game then.
+        - Regular update seems to take ~0.1ms, which I think is ok.
+If SimHub runs at 60fps, it gives 1000ms/60=16.7ms for one update.
+        - First lap insert to db takes also longer, I suppose there is some allocations going on which are reused later, maybe at assigning parameters.
+        - First insert to FixedSizeDeque seems to be a lot longer than others (is Deque lazily initialized?).
+Same thing for third insert on which we start calculating IQR.

 #### *DONE!*